China Renaissance lifts Agora Inc. [API] price estimate. Who else is bullish?

 Sponsored

-Agora, Inc. (NASDAQ: API), a pioneer and leading platform for real-time engagement APIs, announced impressive growth across its customer base in Q3 driven by increased demand for real-time engagement (RTE) technology.
-Agora, with dual headquarters in Santa Clara, California and Shanghai, China, saw a 95.4% increase in active customers year-over-year as of September 2020 and continues to power some of the most exciting digital transformations in the world.
+It is expected that the share issuance will be exempted from registration under the Securities Act of 1933, as amended, (the “Securities Act”) pursuant to Section 4(a)(2) of the Securities Act regarding transactions not involving a public offering or Regulation S under the Securities Act.

-Agora Inc. represents 99.23 million in outstanding shares, while the company has a total market value of $5.41 billion with the latest information.
-API stock price has been found in the range of $47.55 to $56.32.
+It opened the trading session at $72.08, the shares rose to $81.48 and dropped to $68.01, the range by which the price of stock traded the whole day.
+The daily chart for API points out that the company has recorded 69.04% gains over the past six months.
+However, it is still -119.05% lower than its most recent low trading price.

-If compared to the average trading volume of 1.25M shares, API reached a trading volume of 3435365 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.33M shares, API reached to a volume of 8250013 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Agora Inc. [API]: